This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 UAE residence visa requirements

 A residence visa requires applicants who are 18 and above to undergo a medical test to prove that they are medically fit.
-They must also pass a security check and apply for an Emirates ID card from Federal Authority for Identity and Citizenship.
+They must also pass a security check and apply for an Emirates ID card from the ICP.

 Required documents